takeshape/penny/README.md

 - The Shopify store is configured to redirect after checkout via the "Additional scripts" field (see the [docs](https://help.shopify.com/en/manual/orders/status-tracking/customize-order-status#add-additional-scripts)) for the order status page and uses the `redirect_origin` attribute set at cart creation:
-- Captcha can be disabled in the client by removing `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` from the env.
-The Takeshape API will still require Captcha unless the Captcha compose step and `"if": "$resolvers.recaptcha.success == true"` is removed from the relevant mutations in the project schema.
 - Shopify **must** use the `2022-04` endpoint, like this:
   `https://shopify-shop-name.myshopify.com/admin/api/2022-04/graphql.json`